Pixel 6: Future

-The Pixel 6 and Pixel 6 Pro were succeeded by the Pixel 7 and Pixel 7 Pro in October 2022, with the phones first previewed during the 2022 Google I/O keynote.
-They are powered by the second-generation Tensor chip, and will ship with Android 13.
+The Pixel 6 and Pixel 6 Pro were succeeded by the Pixel 7 and Pixel 7 Pro in October 2022, with the phones first previewed during the 2022 I/O keynote.
+They were powered by the second-generation Tensor chip and shipped with Android 13.
 At I/O, Google also announced the Pixel 6a, a mid-range variant of the Pixel 6 series, which launched in July.